Arif-PhyChem/MLQD/README.md

         'krrSigma': 4.0,                # float: If you pass False to hyperParam, then we need to provide a value for hyperparameter Sigma in Gaussian kernel.
 Otherwise the model will run with the default value.
         'krrLamb': 0.00000001,          # float: If you pass False to hyperParam, then we need to provide a value for hyper parameter Lambda in KRR.
 Otherwise the model will run with the default value.
         'systemType': 'SB',             # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
-        'QDmodelout': 'KRR_SB_model'    # str: (Optional), providing a name to save the model at }
+        'QDmodelOut': 'KRR_SB_model'    # str: (Optional), providing a name to save the model at }
 ```
 * **AIQD**